iamprecieee/screenrecorder-chrome-extension-backend/README.md

 ## Documentation
-For detailed documentation on these API endpoints and their usage, please refer to the following:
+For detailed documentation on the API endpoints and their usage, please refer to the following:

 - [Video Upload](UPLOAD_DOCUMENTATION.md) file.
 - [Video Playback](VPLAYBACK_DOCUMENTATION.md) file.